juddydev/scrypto-advanced-staking/README.md

 - The component can easily lock these tokens.
 - Unstaking is done by requesting an unstaking receipt, which can be redeemed through the component after a set delay, providing an unstaking delay.

+### Disadvantages
 This NFT staking ID approach has some disadvantages over simple OneResourcePool staking:
 - Wallet display of staked tokens is more difficult, as staked amounts are stored by an NFT (staking ID).
 Ideally, users need to use some kind of front-end to see their staked tokens.
 - Staking rewards are distributed periodically, not continuously.
 - User needs to claim rewards manually.
 Though this could be automated in some way.
 - Staked tokens are not liquid, making it impossible to use them in traditional DEXes.
 Though they are transferable to other user's staking IDs, so a DEX could be built on top of this system.
 This way, liquidity could be provided while still earning staking fees.
 - It is more complex to set up and manage.

+## Implementation
+Within the lib.rs file, you will find all methods with accompanying comments.

+To make it easier to understand, here is a general overview of the blueprint's working:
+The instantiator of the staking component can add stakable tokens, and set rewards for staking them, or locking them.
+This information is stored within the staking component.
+All staking revolves around the Staking ID.
+A user can create a staking ID at any time.
+The ID contains a list of the amount of token a user has staked.
+A user can stake tokens to it by presenting their ID.
+The staking component records how many tokens are staked in total for all stakable tokens.
+When a period ends, it calculates how many tokens should be rewarded per staked stakable token for that period.
+It does this by dividing the total period reward by the total amount staked.
+A user can then come back and claim their staking rewards for the periods that have passed since they have last done so.
+To do this, they present their staking ID.
+Providing the tokens aren't locked, unstaking is done by again presenting the staking ID.
+This results in an unstaking receipt, which can, after the unstaking delay has passed, be redeemed for the unstaked tokens.

 ## License